Carnagion/dissertation/interim/interim.typ

 // TODO: Talk about creating the new CSV format and generating random data

 == Aircraft Separations

-// TODO: Talk about allowing individual separations for each aircraft

 As mentioned in @background, each aircraft must adhere to strict separation requirements that enforce a minimum waiting time before taking off after the previous aircraft.
 These separations are defined by the appropriate aviation authorities by classifying aircraft into a number of classes -- typicaly based on size or weight -- and specifying the separation that must apply between each class @beasley-scheduling-aircraft.
 Many of the existing works on runway sequencing have assumed that these are the only factors influencing separation times.